jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Earlsfield to Charing Cross
 --------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 18-20m at 30tph
-* CR2 changing to District at VIC in 19-21m at 27tph
+* CR2 changing to District at VIC in 19-21m at 27tph (+1m)
-* CR2 changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 23-28m at 18tph (+6m)
+* CR2 changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 23-28m at 18tph (+7m)
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 24-29m at 18tph (+7m)
+* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 24-29m at 18tph (+8m)

 From Earlsfield to Leicester Square
 -----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 16-18m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 26-31m at 18tph
+* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 26-31m at 18tph (+12m)

 From Earlsfield to Goodge Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 16-18m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 28-33m at 18tph
+* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 28-33m at 18tph (+14m)

 From Earlsfield to Warren Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 18-20m at 30tph
-* CR2 changing to Victoria at VIC in 19-21m at 30tph
+* CR2 changing to Victoria at VIC in 19-21m at 30tph (+1m)
-* CR2 changing to WIM-WAT at CLJ changing to Victoria at VXH in 24-29m at 18tph (+7m)
+* CR2 changing to WIM-WAT at CLJ changing to Victoria at VXH in 24-29m at 18tph (+8m)
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 30-35m at 18tph (+13m)
+* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 30-35m at 18tph (+14m)

 From Earlsfield to Baker Street
 -------------------------------